 Unsure what 'hot', 'sore' or 'unwell' is in Te Reo?
 Then a new game app for teaching common health terms used in Māori could be for you.

 The free game app Aki Hauora was released this month by the University of Otago, Christchurch.
-It was developed by the Christchurch-based Māori /Indigenous Health Institute (MIHI) in partnership with Dunedin-based School of Māori, Pacific and Indigenous Studies (Te Tumu).
+It was developed by the Christchurch-based Māori /Indigenous Health Institute (MIHI) in partnership with the Dunedin-based School of Māori, Pacific and Indigenous Studies (Te Tumu).

 Associate Professor Suzanne Pitama, the director of MIHI, said having taught Te Reo to medical, nursing and allied health professionals over the years she was aware many were keen for something more engaging and interactive than rote learning lists of words.